-As of January 28, 2023, we maintained a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2023, and up to \$35.0 million after December 1, 2023 and through December 1, 2024.
+As of February 3, 2024, we maintained a secured credit agreement with Wells Fargo Bank, N.A., which provided us with a senior secured credit facility ("credit facility") of up to \$25.0 million through December 1, 2024.
 The credit facility is available for working capital and other general corporate purposes.
-The credit facility provides for the issuance of standby letters of credit in an amount not to exceed \$17.5 million outstanding at any time and with a term not to exceed 365 days.
-The commercial line of credit provides for the issuance of commercial letters of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days.
+The credit facility provides for the issuance of standby letters of credit in an amount not to exceed \$17.5 million outstanding at any time and with a term not to exceed 365 days beyond the maturity of the credit facility.
+The commercial line of credit provides for the issuance of commercial letters of credit in an amount not to exceed \$10.0 million and with terms not to exceed 120 days beyond the maturity of the credit facility.
 The credit facility will mature on December 1, 2024.
-The credit facility is secured by a first-priority security interest in substantially all of the personal property (but not the real property) of the borrowers and guarantors.
-Amounts borrowed under the credit facility bear interest at a daily simple SOFR rate plus a margin of 1.35% per annum.
-There were no borrowings or open commercial letters of credit outstanding under the secured credit facility at January 28, 2023.
-We had \$0.6 million in issued, but undrawn, standby letters of credit at January 28, 2023.
+The credit facility is secured by a first-priority security interest in substantially all personal property (but not the real property) of the borrowers and guarantors.
+There were no borrowings or open commercial letters of credit outstanding under the secured credit facility at February 3, 2024 and January 28, 2023.
+We had \$3.5 million and \$0.6 million in issued, but undrawn, standby letters of credit at February 3, 2024 and January 28, 2023, respectively.